easylauncher/docs.encorastream.com/docs/index.md

 ## Overview

-Encora Stream is a white-labeled live streaming platform that enables you to deliver high-quality video content to your audience across multiple devices and platforms.
+{{ site.product_name }} is a white-labeled live streaming platform that enables you to deliver high-quality video content to your audience across multiple devices and platforms.
 The platform supports industry-standard protocols including HLS, DASH, and AES encryption with optional DRM protection.

 ### Key Features